Morgan’s Unplanned Cesarean, Made Wonderful by Hypnobabies!

 The funny thing is, that didn’t scare me.
 I had read a lot about labor options, including (legitimate) reasons for a c-section.
 This was one of those situations I had already determined as acceptable to me for having a c-section.

 I immediately asked the nurse to stop everything and let me “zen” (I figured throwing out that term that was easier than trying to explain the hypnosis thing..).
 I went nice and deep right away – I didn’t flinch a bit at the IV, the epidural tickled, and I was in a happy space while they did the whole procedure.
-My hubby talked to me about my happy place the whole time and told me how proud he was of me and how strong I was.
-He should be a professional labor coach – he’s so amazing He also managed to remember to kiss me at the stroke of midnight (albeit through a surgical mask .
+My hubby talked to me about my Special Safe Place the whole time and told me how proud he was of me and how strong I was.
+He should be a professional birth coach – he’s so amazing He also managed to remember to kiss me at the stroke of midnight (albeit through a surgical mask .

 I do know from this experience that I will CERTAINLY want a VBAC, and I never want an epidural again, because I don’t like feeling that numb.
 The p**n of recovery thus far is much sweeter than feeling numb, because what I feel is my body, and I like to be able to communicate with my body.
 Of course, I was content to have the epidural during the procedure – I don’t think I had enough practice under my belt to forego anesthetics during surgery